Coffee Cake Carrot Muffins with Cream Cheese Filling

 The title is a mouthful, and so are these Coffee Cake Carrot Muffins with Cream Cheese Filling!
-This is carrot cake in a muffin, and I guess coffee cake in a muffin, too.
-For me, any baked goods with carrots need a cream cheese and toasty walnut element.
-These muffins have all of that, which makes them extra special for that Easter brunch, breakfast, or snack.
-The best part?
+This is carrot cake in a muffin, and the best part?
 They’re indulgent without making you feel like you’re going to tip the scale.
-These muffins are whole grain, with minimal sugar and oil.
-You can have one of these for breakfast, and still have dessert later with no guilt! 😀 Gotta love that.
+These carrot cake muffins are whole grain, with minimal sugar and oil.
+Y

 - Muffin Batter: